-- the mother’s overall health and well-being;
+- The birthing parent’s overall health and well-being

-- alcohol drinking patterns such as binge drinking and heavy drinking;
+- Alcohol drinking patterns such as binge drinking and heavy drinking

-- genetics and many other factors.
+- Genetics and many other factors

 For more information on pregnancy and alcohol use, see HealthLinkBC File #38d Pregnancy and Alcohol Use.

-Does drinking during breastfeeding cause FASD?
+Does drinking during breast/chest feeding cause FASD?